membraneframework/membrane-loggers/README.md

 # Membrane Framework: Loggers
 Set of different logger backend implementations for [Membrane Multimedia Framework](https://membraneframework.org).
-Currently the only implementation is `Membrane.Loggers.Console`, printing logs to the standart output.
+Currently the only implementation is `Membrane.Loggers.Console`, printing logs to the standard output.

 ## Installation